-Vericel Corporation is a fully-integrated, commercial-stage biopharmaceutical company and a leader in advanced therapies for the sports medicine and severe burn care markets.
-We currently market two U.S. Food and Drug Administration ("FDA") approved autologous cell therapy products and also market one specialty biologic product in the U.S. MACI® (autologous cultured chondrocytes on porcine collagen membrane) is an autologous cellularized scaffold product indicated for the repair of symptomatic, single or multiple full-thickness cartilage defects of the knee with or without bone involvement in adults.
-Epicel® (cultured epidermal autografts) is a permanent skin replacement Humanitarian Use Device ("HUD") for the treatment of adult and pediatric patients with deep-dermal or full-thickness burns comprising greater than or equal to 30 percent of total body surface area ("TBSA").
-We also hold an exclusive license from MediWound Ltd. ("MediWound") for North American rights to NexoBrid® (anacaulase-bcdb).
-On December 28, 2022, the FDA approved a Biologics License Application ("BLA") for NexoBrid, granting a license for commercial use of the product in the U.S. NexoBrid is a topically-administered biological product containing proteolytic enzymes and is indicated for the removal of eschar in adults with deep partial thickness and/or full thickness thermal burns.
-We expect to begin commercial sales of NexoBrid in the U.S. during the second quarter of 2023.
+Vericel Corporation is a fully-integrated, commercial-stage biopharmaceutical company and a leading provider of advanced therapies for the sports medicine and severe burn care markets.
+Whether we are treating damaged cartilage or severe burns, we provide advanced therapies to repair serious injuries and restore lives.
+Our highly differentiated portfolio of cell therapy and specialty biologic products combines innovations in biology with medical technologies.
+We were among the first companies to achieve commercial success in the complex field of cell therapies with treatments that use tissue engineering to regenerate skin and healthy knee cartilage.
+We currently market two U.S. Food and Drug Administration ("FDA") approved autologous cell therapy products and one FDA-approved specialty biologic product in the U.S. MACI® is an autologous cellularized scaffold product indicated for the repair of symptomatic, single or multiple full-thickness cartilage defects of the knee with or without bone involvement in adults.
+Epicel® is a permanent skin replacement Humanitarian Use Device ("HUD") for the treatment of adult and pediatric patients with deep-dermal or full-thickness burns comprising greater than or equal to 30 percent of total body surface area ("TBSA").
+We also hold an exclusive license from MediWound Ltd. ("MediWound") for North American rights to NexoBrid® (anacaulase-bcdb), a topically-administered biological orphan product containing proteolytic enzymes, which is indicated for the removal of eschar in adults with deep partial thickness and/or full thickness thermal burns.
+Following FDA approval, we began commercial sales of NexoBrid in the U.S. during the third quarter of 2023.